unluckxd/Twitch_Stream_Cleaner/README.md

 3. If it persists, check the extension dashboard - if "Avg.
 Latency" is abnormally high, reload the extension in `about:debugging`

 **Q: The extension dashboard shows "0 segments" but I see ads.**
 A: The Alternative Stream Fetcher (`stream-fetcher.js`) may have found a clean stream before the background script could strip segments.
-Check the browser console (`F12`) for `[StreamFetcher] ✅ Found clean stream` messages - this means Layer 2 is working correctly.
+Check the browser console (`F12`) for `[StreamFetcher] Found clean stream` messages - this means Layer 2 is working correctly.

+**Q: I still see ads occasionally.
+Is the extension broken?**
+A: Twitch constantly updates their ad delivery system.
+The extension uses multiple strategies:
+1. Random `playerType` rotation to avoid detection patterns
+2. Testing 5 different player types for clean streams
+3. Manual playlist filtering as fallback

+If ads persist, try refreshing the page or clearing your browser cache.
+The extension is most effective on popular channels where alternative streams are available.

 **Q: Does this work on Chrome?**
 A: **No.** Chrome's Manifest V3 removed the blocking capabilities of the `webRequest` API required for real-time HLS manipulation.
 This extension leverages Firefox's superior Manifest V2 API, which allows synchronous network interception and response modification.